 On 15 November 2016, the Financial Conduct Authority (FCA) and the Department for Work and Pensions (DWP) published further details around their proposals to limit early exit charges when a customer takes money from their pension plan.

-How do I know if the changes affect me?
+How do I know if the proposals could affect me?

-If you are aged over 55 or approaching 55, hold a pension with Zurich that has such a charge, and are thinking about taking money out of your pension plan, or moving your pension plan's value in to another pension, more commonly known as a transfer, then you might be affected.
+- are taking money out of your pension plan, or moving your pension plan's value in to another pension, more commonly known as a transfer.

 If you have an adviser you may wish to talk to them about this news as we are not in a position where we can tell you what is best for you.

 If you feel you need advice and don’t have an adviser please visit unbiased.co.uk or vouchedfor.co.uk where you’ll be able to find an adviser near you.
 You may be charged for this advice.

 [Zurich is not responsible for the content of external websites]